Elementary Algebra: Concepts and Applications, 10th edition

 • Skill Builder offers adaptive practice that is designed to increase students’ ability to complete their assignments.
 By monitoring student performance on their homework, Skill Builder adapts to each student’s needs and provides just-in-time, in-assignment practice to help them improve their proficiency of key learning objectives.

-• Workspace Assignments allow students to work through an exercise step-by-step, adjusting to the path each student takes and allowing them to show their mathematical reasoning as they progress, receiving feedback when and where they need it most.
-When accessed via a mobile device, Workspace exercises use handwriting recognition software that allows students to naturally write out their answers with their fingertip or stylus.
+• Workspace Assignments allow students to work through an exercise step by step, adjusting to the path each student takes and allowing them to show their mathematical reasoning as they progress, receiving feedback when and where they need it most.

-• Student Success Module, available in the left-hand navigation of MyLab Math, includes videos, activities, and post-tests for these three student success areas:
+• Student Success Module available in the left-hand navigation includes videos, activities, and post-tests.

-• To-the-Point Objective Videos is a comprehensive program of objective-based, interactive videos that can be used hand-in-hand with the MyMathGuide workbook.
+• To-the-Point Objective Videos are objective-based, interactive videos that can be used hand-in-hand with the MyMathGuide workbook.
 Video support for Interactive Your Turn exercises in the videos prompts students to solve problems and receive instant feedback.

-• Expanded Interactive exercises in MyLab Math help build problem-solving skills and foster conceptual understanding.
-For the Seventh Edition, Guided Solutions exercises were added to reinforce the step-by-step problem-solving process, while the new Drag & Drop functionality was applied to matching exercises throughout the course to better assess a student’s understanding of the concepts.
+• Expanded Interactive Exercises help build problem-solving skills and foster conceptual understanding.
+Guided Solutions exercises reinforce the step-by-step problem-solving process, while Drag & Drop functionality is applied to matching exercises throughout the course to better assess a student’s understanding.

 1. Introduction to Algebraic Expressions